JOKeRiino/EZSA_RTScheduler/README.md

 ## Preparation:

-Tasks need to be provided in a .txt file within the same directory The file structure has to look like this:
+Tasks need to be provided in a .txt file within the same directory.
+The file structure has to look like this:
 ```
 task_name, computation_time, period, deadline (optional)